wkd12345/wkd12345.github.io/README.md

-## This is the repository for DiffPrompt's demo page.
+## This is the repository for PromptLDM's demo page.